Telegram Mini App Security Auditor

 Finding Triage

-Treat script output as static evidence, not a final proof of safety.
+Treat script output as static evidence, not a final safety determination.

 • hardcoded-telegram-token: always BLOCK; rotate the token if it was committed.